Andy-devCode/PerfumeFrontendMentor/README.md

 - [Author](#author)

 ## Doubts
-I don't know why if I add the styles for mobile-first, the browser only renders them when I use Dev-Tools ando not by itself
+I don't know why if I add the styles for mobile-first, the browser only renders them when I use Dev-Tools and not by itself
 ### Links

 - Solution URL:https://github.com/Andy-devCode/PerfumeFrontendMentor